Katerina Lanfranco makes paintings, drawings, cutouts, mixed media sculptures, and installations.

 At what point does fantasy become reality?

 With each of my exhibitions I consider the total experience of the viewer, and how they move through the architectural setting of the space to encounter the art.
 I often include installation elements, shifts of scale, and material to activate the senses.
-Thinking of nature through the lens of culture, I reference different modes of representing nature, such as botanical illustrations, floral fabric patterns, curio cabinets, scientific notes, dioramas, and panoramas.
-I follow in the traditions of Symbolist and Visionary art along with Romanticism and embrace bold color in the same vein as the colorists such as the Fauvists and Les Nabis.
-I am fond of and feel very connected to the spiritual experience that the Hudson River Valley painters were trying to achieve in their transcendentalist landscape paintings.
+Thinking of nature through the lens of culture, I reference different modes of representing nature, such as botanical illustrations, floral fabric patterns, curio cabinets, scientific notes, dioramas, and mandalas.
+My work pays homage to the poet traditions of Symbolist and Visionary Art, as well as mystical landscapes of Romanticism, and the bold color of Fauvists and Les Nabis.
+I also seek a spiritual experience through nature like the Hudson River Valley painters who sought this in their transcendentalist landscape paintings.

 Landscapes, sacred geometry, natural history, biological structures, and genetic engineering are recurring themes.
 I am interested in how we, as humans, create meaning in relation to the natural world.
-My current body of work explores geometry and patterns found in nature combined with landscape painting that explores mysticism and memory.
+My current body of work explores geometry and patterns found in nature combined with landscape painting that explores healing, memory, and mysticism.

 Interested in becoming a Patron?